intershop/intershop-pwa/docs/guides/migrations.md

 The [pagespeed module](https://www.modpagespeed.com) of NGINX has been removed without replacement.

+The [@ngx-translate/http-loader](https://github.com/ngx-translate/core) dependency was removed since we did not use it.
+You might need to keep this dependency if you are loading translations differently from the standard Intershop PWA in your customization.

 ## 2.3 to 2.4

 The PWA 2.4 contains an Angular update to version 13.3.10 and many other dependencies updates.